Yin Yuzhen: Awards and recognition

-Yin’s afforestation efforts have been recognized by individuals such as Chinese Communist Party general secretary Xi Jinping, who, during the 2020 National People's Congress, described the actions of those such as Yin as a remarkable achievement and an overall improvement of the ecology in China.
-As well as being nominated for a Nobel Peace Prize by the Chinese Government Yin has been recognized by a number of different groups as well.
-The recipient of over sixty awards on the Chinese mainland as well as abroad.
+Yin's afforestation efforts have been recognized by individuals such as Chinese Communist Party general secretary Xi Jinping, who, during the 2020 National People's Congress, described the actions of those such as Yin as a remarkable achievement and an overall improvement of the ecology in China.
+As well as being nominated for a Nobel Peace Prize by the Chinese Government, Yin has received over sixty awards on the Chinese mainland as well as abroad.
 In 2013 she was awarded the Somazzi Prize, awarded to those who exemplify efforts of astounding peace and achievement regarding human rights.
-Later in 2015 she was recognized by China and elected to be one of the Ten Persons of the Year to Devolution of Homeland China.
+Later in 2015, she was recognized by China and elected to be one of the Top 10 "Love Your Hometown" Figures of the Year.